zeroIndex0/ReduxSimpleStarter/README.md

-This is a basic boiler plate to get a react session started.
+This is a basic boiler plate to get a redux with react and babel session started.
 It is bare.

 Once you have this repo cloned or downloaded you will need to run:
 ```